 With the death of Orestes and Elektra, Menelaos inherits their kingdoms.
 They came from Thebes.
 Wow.

-As daughter of Zeus, Helen cannot die but rappers in an airy vision above the palace roof and is taken to Mt Olympos.
+As daughter of Zeus, Helen cannot die but appears in an airy vision above the palace roof and is taken to Mt Olympos. (top of page 476)

 No comments: